isomerpages/moe-pasirrissec/_subject-combination/Subject Combination/Frequently Asked Questions.md

 </p>
 <li><input type="checkbox" id="accordion2">
 	<label for="accordion2"><b>Q6.
 Is Additional Mathematics a compulsory subject for admission into JC or polytechnic?</b></label></li>
+<p>No, polytechnic admission only requires English language (or another L1 e.g. Higher Mother Tongue), 2 relevant subjects and 2 other best subjects.
+For engineering courses, the relevant subjects must include the Mathematics and Science subjects, depending on the choice of study.
+The Mathematics subject could be either Elementary Mathematics or Additional Mathematics, whichever has a better grade.
+The same criteria apply for JC.
+Additional Mathematics is recommended if the student wants to pursue Science Stream in JC.&nbsp; For the latest admission requirements, do refer to the respective tertiary institution websites.</p>

+<li><input type="checkbox" id="accordion3">
+	<label for="accordion3"><b>Q7.
+What should I consider when choosing between combined Science and Pure Science subjects?</b></label></li>
 <p>
 Students are encouraged to opt for pure sciences if:&nbsp;
 </p><li>they would like to pursue science or science-related courses in the polytechnics or junior colleges.